Moncloa (Madrid Metro): History

 The station was inaugurated on 17 July 1963 when Line 3 was extended from Argüelles.
 The station featured 90 m platforms, in contrast with the 60 m found in the rest of the line.
 Because of this, it was the only station on Line 3 that was not renovated in 2006.
 The station had two entrances, one on Isaac Peral street, and the other on Fernández de los Ríos street, both of which are closed today.

 The Line 6 platforms were inaugurated on 10 May 1995 when the segment between Laguna and Ciudad Universitaria was opened, converting Line 6 into a circular route.
 The Line 6 platforms are deeper than the Line 3 platforms, and a new corridor was built to connect them, as well as a new entrance on Princesa street in front of the Junta Municipal de Distrito (district city offices).

-The first underground bus terminal was inaugurated later that year, and it served intercity buses to towns on the Sierra de Guadarrama and towns along the A-6 highway.
+The first underground bus terminal was inaugurated later that year, and it served intercity buses to towns along the A-6 motorway corridor.
 It had 14 bays and about 30 lines.
 The terminal had two additional entrances, one the corner of Paseo Moret and Princesa street and another on Princesa street in front of the Air Force headquarters.
 However, the number of intercity buses serving the station increased over the years, and by 2004 some buses had to stop on the street above the station due to a lack of space.

 In order to address this issue, a new deeper set of Line 3 platforms was constructed between 2004 and 2006, and in 2008 a new bus terminal was opened in the space formerly occupied by the old Line 3 platforms.
 The new Line 3 platforms were built parallel to the Line 6 platforms to facilitate transfers.
 The Line 3 platform work affected the entire line, which had to be shut down for three consecutive summers between 2004 and 2006.
 On 30 September 2006, the new platforms were opened.
 As part of the renovation, a new entrance was built on Arcipreste de Hita street and a new access was provided to the bus terminal, and the original entrances on Isaac Peral and Fernández de los Ríos streets were closed.